m-shule/laravel-pipes/readme.md

 [![codecov](https://codecov.io/gh/m-shule/laravel-pipes/branch/master/graph/badge.svg)](https://codecov.io/gh/m-shule/laravel-pipes)
 [![Total Downloads](https://img.shields.io/packagist/dt/mshule/laravel-pipes.svg?style=flat-square)](https://packagist.org/packages/mshule/laravel-pipes)

-Handling notifications from API's is simple when they only requrire to handle one type of notification, but if you have to handle multiple requests e.g. from an SMS API it can get messy.
-Similiar to [Botman](https://botman.io)'s `hear()` method, this package provides a similiar approach and could be used as part of another Botman like implementation.
-Instead of implementing a different approach as you are used to from the [Laravel Routes](https://laravel.com/docs/5.8/routing), laravel-pipes offers a similiar API.
+Handling notifications from API's is simple when they only require to handle one type of notification, but if you have to handle multiple requests e.g. from an SMS API it can get messy.
+Similar to [Botman](https://botman.io)'s hear() method, this package provides a slightly different approach which could be used as part of another Botman like implementation.
+This package offers a similar API as you are used to from the [Laravel Routes](https://laravel.com/docs/5.8/routing).

 ## Install

 `composer require mshule/laravel-pipes`

 The incoming web request will be handled by `your_app_domain` + whatever you put in the `pipes.incoming_request_path` config.
-By default the path will result into `your_app_domain/handle-notification`.
+By default, the path will result in `your_app_domain/handle-notification`.

 **Optional: Create a separate route file for your pipes.**